Mosquito Season: Preventing West Nile Virus

 Mosquito Trapping & Testing

 Columbus Public Health begins trapping mosquitoes in June each year to test them for West Nile virus.
-Trapping is typically conducted Monday through Thursday of each week.
+See trapping results.

 You can also reduce the number of mosquitoes in areas where you live, work and play.